abbeylabs/abbey-starter-kit-azure/README.md

 # Abbey Starter Kit Azure Example

-This Quickstart is an example for how to use Abbey Labs and set up a Grant Kit for an Azure group and member.
+This starter kit is an example for how to use Abbey Labs and set up a Grant Kit for an Azure group and member.
 By the end, you’ll be able
 - Create an Azure group
 - Configure an Abbey grant kit and attach it to an Azure resource
 - Add an Azure user to a group with time-based expiry